Anencia1/innersource/discoverable/README.md

 For your repositories to flourish, it's important that people know they exist!
 Here are some tips for crafting discoverable repositories.

+Learn about ways to make your repository easy to discover.
+Resume

 ### Repository purpose
 - Make sure you solve a real problem.
 Repositories that have useful, helpful information will always rise to the top.
 - Make sure your idea behind the solution and your vision are clearly written down.
 It helps if people know not only what the repository is _for_, but where it came from and where it's going.